 In the fall of 2016, Bell launched Kidd Bell, an online clothing and accessories store that partners notable people with non-profits.
 Kidd Bell has partnered with over 70 independent artists to run campaigns for dozens of intersectional charities, and has raised over $75,000 to date.

 Bell has produced a number of other events to benefit local non-profits.
 Shortly after the 2016 Presidential election, she created Catharsis Carnival, an intersectional comedy + charity carnival which raised $10K for 6 diverse 501c organizations.

-Beyond her day to day works Bell strives to use her online platform to creates campaigns and social media movements to raise awareness and open dialogue around a host of topics.
+Beyond her day to day works Bell strives to use her online platform to create campaigns and social media movements to raise awareness and open dialogue around a host of topics.
 In 2017 she live-streamed her IUD insertion to challenge the defunding of Planned Parenthood which went viral and was reported on by Refinery 29, Allure, Glamour, Elle and Le Huffpost.
 In March of 2018 she launched a Consent Condom Campaign to benefit amFAR AIDS Research and encourage more honest and frank discussions around sex, consent, and stigma.
 Read more about it in OUT MAGAZINE